rcinfodesign/fio-devhub-testnewOrg/_docs/how-to/register-permission.md

 ## Example of a delegated permissions

 The following is an example of a delegated permission.
-In this case the `fo44zffcsyme` account owns the **domainwithpermissions** FIO Domain.
-This domain is private, but the wallet that owns **domainwithpermissions** wants to enable their users to get free FIO Crypto Handles on the FIO Registration site.
-So, a second account `y2khj2vtcfhq` is given active permissions on the account.
+In this case the `fo44zffcsyme` Foundation-controlled account owns the **domainwithpermissions** FIO Domain.
+This domain is private, but the wallet account `y2khj2vtcfhq` wants to enable their users to register free FIO Crypto Handles on the domain.
+So, the wallet's account `y2khj2vtcfhq` is given active permissions on the `fo44zffcsyme` account.
 In this case you may have permssions that look like the following:

 ![Image]({{ site.baseurl }}/assets/img/permissions.png)